"Talk with the rest,

 Chinese.
 Most of them are immigrants, more comfortable in their native language

-At Pacific Century Realty, we speak their language (Cantonese as well as
+Pacific Century Realty, we speak their language (Cantonese and Mandarin, both

-Mandarin, both major dialects).
-That's an important additional edge for reeling
+major dialects, in addition to Vietnamese).
+That's an important additional edge

 10. Do you have a system for